hack-r/LifeVantage/README.md

 LifeVantage
 ===========

-Various code snippets used to research LifeVantages' Nrf2 products Protandim and TrueScience
+Various code snippets used to research LifeVantages' Nrf2-activating Protandim and TrueScience products